The administrator of an AWS account has left the company. How do I access this AWS account?

 Last updated: 2022-04-26

 I need access to the AWS root user account, but I don’t have the credentials to sign in to the account because of one of the following reasons:

 - The AWS account root user is no longer the account administrator, and they aren't reachable.

 - I'm unable to reset the password due to an invalid email address.

-If your multi-factor authentication (MFA) device is lost or broken, and you are unable to retrieve the MFA token, see How do I remove a lost or broken MFA device from my AWS account?
+If your multi-factor authentication (MFA) device is lost or broken, see How do I remove a lost or broken MFA device from my AWS account?

 The simplest way to get the credentials for the account is to ask the former administrator of the account.

 - If the email address is associated with a corporate domain, it's a best practice that you contact your email administrator.
 Ask your email administrator if they can give you access to the email address, or pass along a password reset email for the account.